lerna/lerna/website/docs/api-reference/configuration.md

 ### useWorkspaces & packages

 Since Lerna was created, all major package managers (npm, yarn, and pnpm) have added the ability to cross-link packages in the same repo and dedupe node modules.
-If you'd like Lerna to delegate this process to the package manager you use, set `useWorkspaces: true` in `lerna.json`.
+Lerna will delegate this process to the package manager you use by default.
+This is controlled by the `useWorkspaces: true` property in `lerna.json`.

 ```json title="lerna.json"
 {